ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 ## Normalized Paths

-A Normalized Path is a conventional representation of the identity of a node in a value.
+A Normalized Path is a canonical representation of the identity of a node in a value.
 Specifically, a Normalized Path is a JSONPath query with restricted syntax (defined below), e.g., `$['book'][3]`, which when applied to the value results in a nodelist consisting of just the node identified by the Normalized Path.
 Note that a Normalized Path represents the identity of a node _in a specific value_.
-There is precisely one Normalized Path identifying a particular node in a value.
+There is precisely one Normalized Path identifying any particular node in a value.

-Nodelists are canonically represented as JSON arrays of strings, where the strings are Normalized Paths.
+A canonical representation of a nodelist is as a JSON arrays of strings, where the strings are Normalized Paths.

 Normalized Paths provide a predictable format that simplifies testing and post-processing of nodelists, e.g., to remove duplicate nodes.
 A JSONPath implementation may output Normalized Paths instead of, or in addition to, the values identified by these paths.
-For example, the JSONPath expression `$.book[?(@.price<10)]` could select two values and output the Normalized Paths `$['book'][3]` and `$['book'][5]`.
+For example, the JSONPath expression `$.book[?(@.price<10)]` could select two values and an implementation could output the Normalized Paths `$['book'][3]` and `$['book'][5]`.
 Normalized Paths are used in this document as result paths in examples.

 Normalized Paths use the canonical bracket notation, rather than dot notation.